 - Refund rate for certain non-ferrous metallic materials has been reduced from 13% to either 5%, 8% or 11%

-- Refund rate for textile, furnishings, plastic, lighter, and specific wood products has been reduced form 13% to 11%
+- Refund rate for textiles, furnishings, plastic, lighter and specific wood products has been reduced from 13% to 11%

-- Refund rate for non-mechanically propelled vehicles and certain component parts has been reduced form 17% to 13%
+- Refund rate for non-mechanically propelled vehicles and certain component parts has been reduced from 17% to 13%

 Increase of VAT export refund rates

-- The refund rate for significant technical equipments, certain IT products, and bio-medical products as well as certain “encouraged” high-tech products has been increased from 13% to 17%
+- The refund rate for significant technical equipment, certain IT products, and bio-medical products as well as certain “encouraged” high-tech products has been increased from 13% to 17%

 - The refund rate for selected processed products made from agricultural products has been increased from 5% or 11% to 13%

-Apart from attempting to address the issues of high consumption and high pollution in China, Chinese high favourable balance of trade also contributed to the revision of VAT export refund rate.
-The General Administration of Customs has announced that based on the trading data of August 2006, another record high trade surplus of US$18.8 billion was recorded in August 2006.
-This is the 28th consecutive month where favourable balance of trade was recorded.
+Apart from attempting to address the issues of high consumption and high pollution in China, the Chinese highly favourable balance of trade also contributed to the revision of the VAT export refund rate.
+The General Administration of Customs has announced that based on the trading data of August 2006, another record high trade surplus of US 18.8 billion was recorded in August 2006.
+This is the 28th consecutive month where a favourable balance of trade was recorded.

-Facing with the continuing high favourable balance of trade that attracted critics from various parties, Mr. Bo Xilai, the Minister of the Ministry of Commerce, has indicated that China has been considering various ways to reduce the high favourable balance of trade.
-The recently announced revision of VAT export refund rates may be considered as one of China’s efforts in addressing this issue.
+Facing the continuing highly favourable balance of trade that attracted critics from various parties, Mr. Bo Xilai, the Minister of the Ministry of Commerce, has indicated that China has been considering various ways to reduce the highly favourable balance of trade.
+The recently announced revision of VAT export refund rates may be considered one of China’s efforts in addressing this issue.